dennis-nichols/kobo-bot-ui/README.md

 ## Backend

-The backend is built with [Python](https://www.python.org/) and the [FastAPI](https://fastapi.tiangolo.com/) framework.
+The backend is built with [Python](https://www.python.org/), the [FastAPI](https://fastapi.tiangolo.com/) framework, and the OpenAI API.
 It is hosted on [Google Cloud Run](https://cloud.google.com/run).
-See the backend repo [here](https://github.com/dennis-nichols/radman_business_searcher).
+See the backend repo [here](https://github.com/dennis-nichols/kobo-chat-api).

 ## Features

-- Search businesses in a specific area of the US
-- Filter businesses by the total number of reviews
+- Chatbot is powered by the GPT-3.5-turbo model
-- Responsive and mobile friendly UI
-- Quick evaluation of candidate businesses for acquisition research
+- Context for answers is drawn from data scraped from the Kobo Toolbox Support Pages
+- Advantage over ChatGPT is that ChatGPT's training data is only up to date as of September 2021 whereas the data for this app was scraped in March 2023

 ## Getting started

-1. Clone the repository: `git clone https://github.com/<your-username>/business-search-tool.git`
+1. Clone the repository: `git clone https://github.com/<your-username>/kobo-bot-ui.git`
 2. Navigate to the project directory: `cd business-search-tool`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm run dev`